bespoken/bespoken-docs/end-to-end/setup.md

 #### Enabling test mode on your Google Action
 Another important aspect of testing with Google is that your Action should be enabled for testing.
 To do this, follow [this guide](https://developers.google.com/assistant/smarthome/develop/testing#setup).

+### For IVR systems (Twilio)

+- [Contact us](mailto:contact@bespoken.io) if you are interested in testing IVR systems with us.
+- Once your account is setup to allow for Twilio Virtual Devices, click on the  **"Add Virtual Device"** button and select "Twilio Virtual Device".

 ## Using the Device In Your Scripts
 Now you can use the virtual device with your test script.
 Place it in the testing.json file of your project like so: